TheOdinProject/curriculum/ruby_on_rails/testing/model_testing.md

 ### What are model tests?

 A model test is a unit test in the context of Ruby on Rails.
 When testing our models we usually want to focus on testing the business logic.
 Essentially what goes on behind each model that enables the user experience to work correctly.
-This could mean ensuring promotion tickets prices are correct, only correct form data is accepted, custom user verification etc. It's important to note that each model should have it's own file in the `spec/models` file.
+This could mean ensuring promotion tickets prices are correct, only correct form data is accepted, custom user verification etc. It's important to note that each model should have its own file in the `spec/models` directory.
 This is helpful for keeping your model tests organized and readable.

 ### Setting the test